Purfview/IMDb-Scout-Mod/README.md

   - `inThirdSearchBar` (optional): Places site at the third searchable bar.

 Parameters you can use inside the URL:
-  - %tt%: The IMDb id with the tt prefix (e.g. tt0055630).
+  - `%tt%`: The IMDb id with the tt prefix (e.g. tt0055630).
-  - %nott%: The IMDb id without the tt prefix (e.g. 0055630).
+  - `%nott%`: The IMDb id without the tt prefix (e.g. 0055630).
-  - %search_string%: The movie title (e.g. Yojimbo).
+  - `%search_string%`: The movie title (e.g. Yojimbo).
 Depends on your preferences at www.imdb.com/preferences/general .
-  - %search_string_orig%: The original movie title (e.g. Yôjinbô).
+  - `%search_string_orig%`: The original movie title (e.g. Yôjinbô).
 Reverts to %search_string% if an original title is not set at IMDb.
-  - %year%: The movie year (e.g. 1961).
+  - `%year%`: The movie year (e.g. 1961).

 See the script for examples.